 Text START (or another keyword) to 741741 from anywhere in the United States, anytime.
 A live, trained volunteer Crisis Counselor receives the text and responds, all from a secure online platform.

-El Futuro helps individuals and their families to improve their mental health through bilingual therapy, psychiatry, substance use treatment, and stress management groups in an environment of hope and healing.
+El Futuro helps individuals and their families to improve their mental health through bilingual therapy, psychiatry, substance use treatment, and stress management groups in a safe setting.

 Two Black staff psychologists at CAPS come together on this podcast to discuss and demystify mental health, therapy, and help-seeking, giving listeners a more personal side of CAPS and its staff.